How to Plan a Trip to Aoraki Mt Cook

 - Visit the Sir Edmund Hillary Alpine Centre

 For more details, hikes and experiences, see the 10 Free & Cheap Things to Do in Mt Cook.

-Mt Cook Village has a couple of backpacker hostels/lodges, while a holiday park can be found in Glentanner on the way to Mt Cook.
+Mt Cook Village has a backpacker hostel/lodge, while a holiday park can be found in Glentanner on the way to Mt Cook.
 Due to the limited budget accommodation in Mt Cook, we recommend booking as early as possible.
-See some other nearby recommendations in the 5 Best Budget Accommodation in Mt Cook.
+See some other nearby recommendations in the 5 Best Budget Accommodations in Mt Cook.

 Mt Cook for Luxury Travellers

 As you arrive in the tiny alpine village of Aoraki Mt Cook and see the grand structure of The Hermitage Hotel perched on a hill, you know you’ve come to a place of luxury.
 Helicopter and ski plane operators get you among the peaks effortlessly, while private guided mountaineering, climbing and glacier-hiking guides offer more ways to tackle the extreme alpine landscapes.
 When you’re done with the day’s adventures, retreat to either one of the five-star lodges of Lake Pukaki or, of course, indulge in the hotel’s array of dining options and activities.
 Plan your luxury getaway with The Luxury Guide to Mt Cook.

 - Land on the Tasman Glacier in a ski plane (more details on Viator, Tripadvisor and Klook)